-- 1. Regarding lot splits and rezoning to A-3, with the exception of strategy 2 below, the Town will follow the A-3 Agricultural/Rural Residential Zoning District policies set forth in the Jefferson County Agricultural Preservation and Land Use Plan, as adopted in February 2021.
-The key features of this strategy are as follows: - a.
+Regarding lot splits and rezoning to A-3, with the exception of strategy 2 below, the Town will follow the A-3 Agricultural/Rural Residential Zoning District policies set forth in the Jefferson County Agricultural Preservation and Land Use Plan, as adopted in February 2021.
+The key features of this strategy are as follows:

+- a.
 All new homes require rezoning out of the A-1 Exclusive Agricultural District to the A-3 Rural Residential District. - b.
-For the purpose of determining the number of small lots, the parent parcel is all contiguous A-1 zoned property under the same ownership (see the Jefferson County Agricultural

-Preservation and Land Use Plan, February 2021).
+For the purpose of determining the number of small lots, the parent parcel is all contiguous A-1 zoned property under the same ownership (see the Jefferson County Agricultural Preservation and Land Use Plan, February 2021). - c.

-- c.
 A prime agricultural land lot would be considered by the committee if they determine that no available non-prime land exists or that a prime location provides better protection of land resources. - d.
-Require farm consolidation parcels to rezone to A-3 and to be as small as practical with a 1 acre minimum. - 2.
+Farm consolidation parcels are required to rezone to A-3 and to be as small as practical with a 1-acre minimum. - a.
 The Town will reduce the number of new permitted residential lot splits, as compared to Jefferson County policy described in the Jefferson County Agricultural Preservation and Land Use Plan (February 2021).
 The number of allowable splits from 1977 parent parcels will be reduced from 3 to 2 on non-prime land, and will follow county policy on prime land.
-Procedures to be followed to implement this strategy are outlined in "Chapter 11: Implementation Element." - 3.
+Procedures to be followed to implement this strategy are outlined in Chapter 11: "Implementation Element." - b.
+The Town will not allow the further subdivision of A-3 lots created prior to February 8, 2000 as allowed by a March 2024 amendment to the Jefferson County Agricultural Preservation and Land Use Plan and to the Jefferson County Zoning Ordinance.
+In this area the town continues to follow the February 2021 Jefferson County Agricultural Preservation and Land Use Plan.
+(Section 5.B.2.b added by amendment on October 14, 2024.) - 3.
 Establishment of land uses that are incompatible with farming will not be allowed in areas that may reasonably be expected to have a negative impact on the continuation of farming. - 4.
-The Town Board will investigate any application for a CAFO to ensure that the proposed facility meets all the requirements set forth in Wisconsin's livestock facility siting law as interpreted by ATCP 51.
-It will also investigate any livestock facility that may have adverse environmental effects.
-The Town Board maintains the right to impose further regulations regarding any adverse environmental concerns associated with these operations including but not limited to: ground water pollution, water quality, air pollution, dust, traffic, noise, odor, and lighting. - 5.
-The Town will continue to oppose the development of utility-scale wind or solar energy facilities on agricultural land within the town.
+The Town Board will investigate any application for a CAFO to ensure that the proposed facility meets all the requirements set forth in Wisconsin's livestock facility siting law as interpreted by ATCP 51.5 It will also investigate any livestock facility that may have adverse environmental effects.
+The Town Board maintains the right to impose further regulations regarding any adverse environmental concerns associated with these operations, including, but not limited to: groundwater pollution, water quality, air pollution, dust, traffic, noise, odor, and lighting. - 5.
+The Town will continue to oppose the development of utility-scale wind or solar energy facilities on agricultural land within the Town.
 The Town will maintain a resolution or other form of local policy opposing such a development and establishing minimum siting guidelines.
-If such a development is proposed or approved, the Town will seek to ensure siting guidelines to mitigate the audio, visual, view, light, noise, vibration, electrical, radio interference, and other effects attributable to wind or solar facilities. - 6.
-The Town will seek to educate farmers regarding the benefits of participation in the Wisconsin Working Lands Initiative Farmland Preservation Tax Credit Program and encourage their participation in the program (see 5.E.). - 7.
-The Town may consider working with the various land trusts that function in this area to preserve agricultural lands through the purchase of land or of conservation easements (see 5.E.), especially in the vicinity of the City of Oconomowoc. - The Town may want to undertake an effort to educate the public about these land trusts and conservation easements.
-Education could take the form of mailings and/or informational meetings where members of area land trusts could be invited to speak to the citizens of the Town. - 9.
-The Town will work with land trusts active in the region to identify and promote the best methods for preserving farmland in the Township (see 5.E.).
+If such a development is proposed or approved, the Town will seek to ensure siting guidelines to mitigate the audio, visual, view, light, noise, vibration, electrical, radio interference, and other effects attributable to wind or solar facilities.6 - 6.
+The Town will seek to educate farmers regarding the benefits of participation in the Wisconsin Working Lands Initiative Farmland Preservation Tax Credit Program and encourage their participation in the program (see 5.E "Conservation Programs").

-&lt;sup>5 Wisconsin Department of Agriculture, Trade and Consumer Protection, administrative rules, Chapter 51.
+5 Wisconsin Department of Agriculture, Trade and Consumer Protection, administrative rules, Chapter 51.

-&lt;sup>6 List of effects is from Invenergy Solar Development North America LLC, Participation Easement Agreement filed with the Wisconsin PSC for the Badger Hollow Solar Project.
+6 List of effects is from Invenergy Solar Development North America LLC, Participation Easement Agreement filed with the Wisconsin PSC for the Badger Hollow Solar Project.